-The contents of this manual should assist individuals newly employed as Associate Instructors or graduate student teaching assistants for the Department of Art and Art History at the University of Utah.
+This manual should assist individuals newly employed as Associate Instructors or graduate student teaching assistants for the Department of Art and Art History at the University of Utah.
 It is intended to answer many of the questions you may have.
 The Department's "Non-Appointment Auxiliary Faculty Policy" governs the contractual relationship between the department and the auxiliary faculty member (Associate Instructor), and the MFA Handbook outlines the requirements of the MFA Graduate Program.
-Though much of this handbook is directed at graduate students who are awarded funding through the Graduate School's Tuition Benefit Program, it also contains useful information on University services that assist in creating a great teaching and learning experience.
+Though much of this handbook is directed at graduate students awarded funding through the Graduate School's Tuition Benefit Program, it also contains valuable information on university services that assist in creating an outstanding teaching and learning experience.
 The phrase "instructor of record" is used throughout when the information concerns both Associate Instructors and graduate student TAs.